+ What style of dog training do you practice?

 + How are dogs transported in your care?

 All dogs in our care are required to wear a front-clipping harness.
 One of the reasons for this is safety in the car.
-Each dog is secured by a shortened leash to a climbing carabiner secured in their Walker's car.
-The dogs may share seats if the Walker deems that they will be comfortable together.
+Each dog is secured by a shortened leash to a climbing carabiner secured in their Sitter's car.
+Several dogs may share seats if the Sitter deems that they will be comfortable together.

 + What is your policy on vaccines?